hashgraph/full-stack-testing/charts/fullstack-deployment/tests/README.md

   - Once debug is done, you can exit and use Ctrl+C to terminate the helm-test process (you will need to delete the `network-test` container using `kubectl delete network-test`).
   - If it looks all good, revert changes in `charts/fullstack-deployment/template/tests/test-deployment.yaml`

-## Run
+## How to run the tests
+- Goto folder `full-stack-testing/charts/fullstack-deployment/tests`
 - Run `git submodule update --init` in order to install [bats](https://github.com/bats-core) for tests.
-- Create a .env file in this directory from the `env.template` file
+- Create a .env file in this directory by copying from the `env.template` file
-- From `dev` folder run `make deploy-network`
+- From `full-stack-testing/dev` folder run the follow command `make setup setup-cluster deploy-network` to create cluster and deploy network.
-- Once network is deployed, you can run `./run.sh` to run the tests.
+- Once network is deployed, you can run `./run.sh` from `tests` directory to run the tests.
+It will create a log file under `logs` directory.
 - When tests are working, then redeploy and run the helm tests: `make destroy-network deploy-network helm-test`

 ## Notes